4 Min Read | Last Updated: July 5, 2024

 So you are finally ready to take the plunge and book that trip of a lifetime.
 What if you change your mind at the last minute?

-Most major airlines in the U.S. are now permanently waiving change and cancellation fees, a customer-friendly trend that took off in the fall of 2020.
-That means if you decide to cancel your trip, you may not lose the value of that ticket.
+Some major airlines in the U.S. have permanently waived change and cancellation fees, a customer-friendly trend that took off in the fall of 2020.3 That means if you decide to cancel your trip, you may not lose the value of that ticket.
 For example, you may receive a voucher that can be used toward a future trip.

-And if you want to change that ticket, almost all the major players in the space will now accommodate you – with minimal out-of-pocket cost.
-That’s whether you use a credit card to pay for the ticket – ideally one that will earn you bonus points on airfare purchases – or redeem points or miles.
+And if you want to change that ticket, some major players in the space will now accommodate you – with minimal out-of-pocket cost.3 That’s whether you use a credit card to pay for the ticket – ideally one that will earn you bonus points on airfare purchases – or redeem points or miles.

-The Points Guy does suggest, however, that you read the fine print and make sure these more relaxed booking rules apply to your trip before you hit “purchase.”
+However, you should read the fine print and make sure these more relaxed booking rules apply to your trip before you hit “purchase.”
 And, if you book directly with the airline or hotel, you may have a stronger case for getting a cancellation refund than if you used a booking site or aggregator.

 Increasingly, you can book with confidence knowing even in the worst-case scenario you won’t lose your hard-earned money.